Harmonized System Codes Explained

 2. Origin of the Goods

-3. Customs tariff classification / HS Code (discussed below)
+3. Customs tariff classification / HS Code (see below)

-The International Convention on the Harmonized Commodity Description and Coding System (HS Convention) started in 1988.
+The International Convention on the Harmonize Commodity Description and Coding System (HS Convention) dates from 1988.
 Major updates occur around every 5 years.

 The difference between an HS code and an HTS code

-A code with six digits is the universal standard Harmonized system code, whereas a code with seven to 10 digits is an HTS Code.
+A code with six digits is the universal standard Harmonize system code, whereas a code with seven to 10 digits is an HTS Code.

 • HS code refers to a global classification